moov-io/iso8583/CONTRIBUTING.md

 Now, feel free to branch and push (`git push $user $branch`) to your remote and send us Pull Requests!

+## Test Changes

+Please run `make check` before submitting your changes.
+This command runs Go tests and applies various linters.

+Since we manage linters centrally across all projects, new checks may be introduced at any time.
+As a result, your PR might fail due to issues unrelated to your specific changes.
+We appreciate your help in addressing any issues flagged by new linter checks - either as part of your PR or in a separate one.

 ## Pull Requests

 A good quality PR will have the following characteristics: